 You can showcase a product in several ways.
 For a unique perspective, you can hang products if it works aesthetically to style them that way, or place your product in different settings such as outdoors.
 You can also show people using the product.

 In the image below, the superfoods product shows people using the product.
 The picture gives a potential buyer a clear idea of how to use the product.
-Showcasing it alongside a lot of fruits and vegetables puts the idea of health in the viewer’s mind, and the produce also adds colour and interest to the image.
+Showcasing it alongside a lot of fruits and vegetables puts the idea of health in the viewer’s mind, and the produce also adds color and interest to the image.

 This makes the image more dynamic than a simple product shot on a white background.